micro-api/micro-api/README.md

   },
   "µ:error": {
     "name": "NotFoundError",
-    "description": "The requested record was not found."
+    "description": "The requested resource was not found."
   }
 }
 ```